cchanningallen/cchanningallen.github.io.old/README.md

 # Welcome

-My site is currently under developement.
-Come back soon!
+This site is currently under development.
+Please check back soon, and have a wonderful day.